Introduction

 A Short-Lived Disposable Settings API

 Sometimes we just need a quick way to persist some data without getting into creating a dedicated data store.
 Or maybe we just don't want to pollute an existing storage with temporary data that is ephermal in nature and we only need for a short little while.
-Demo apps, mock ups, proofs of concept... are all use cases for this service.
+Demo apps, mock ups, static pages... are all use cases for this service.

 Well, say hello to prefs.us!